MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 ## Set a logpoint

 In addition to taking a snapshot when a snappoint is hit, you can also configure a snappoint to log a message (that is, create a logpoint).
-You can set logpoints without having to redploy your app.
+You can set logpoints without having to redeploy your app.
 Logpoints are virtually executed and cause no impact or side effects to your running application.

 #### To create a logpoint

-.1.
-Right-click a snappoint icon (the blue hexagon) and choose **Settings**.
+1. Right-click a snappoint icon (the blue hexagon) and choose **Settings**.

 2. In the snappoint settings window, select **Actions**.